Experience Map vs. Customer Journey Map

 Experience Map vs. Customer Journey Map Similarities

 These two templates have many similarities, especially when it comes to depicting the user’s path from the moment they discover a brand until purchase.
-That’s why these two maps are popular among the corporate sector due to the accuracy and targeted opportunities they provide.
+That’s why these two maps are popular in the corporate sector due to the accuracy and targeted opportunities they provide.

 However, later on, these two wholly diverge from one another and focus on analyzing completely different layers of the customer journey.